greenhost/stapled/docs/source/modules.rst

 Module description
 ==================

-Ocspd consists of several modules that interact with each other in order to keep OCSP staples up-to-date.
+``ocspd`` consists of several modules that interact with each other in order to keep OCSP staples up-to-date.
 In short, these are the modules:

 :Scheduler:
     It is possible to schedule a task with the scheduler.
 It will wait